 Known primarily as the song writing force behind Katrina and the Waves, notably the pop band’s biggest hits “Walking on Sunshine” and “Love Shine a Light”, Kimberley Rew continues to create catchy melodies and engaging lyrics in this new collection of songs with fellow songwriter, bassist, musical partner and wife, Lee Cave-Berry, who has also been bitten with the song writing bug; look no further than the decidedly sultry “I Can Be Any Woman” for proof of that.
 Lee’s whimsical “Unsatisfactory Cats” offers a moment of comic relief midway through, while Kimberley steps into Robyn Hitchcock’s shoes for “Kingdom of Love”, a rather faithful Soft Boys cover, complete with Hitchcock’s familiar idiosyncratic vocal inflections.
 And why not? as Barry Norman impersonators would say.
 There’s plenty of rocking little numbers to place the duo more in the rock camp than the straight pop camp, “Raspberry Ripple Ice Cream”, “Daytime Night Time” and “Black Ribbon” most prominently.
 Strangely, chief among the rock-based material is “Penny the Ragman”, a song about a Morris side’s wardrobe manager, a nod to the duo’s folk roots.
 As with much of Kimberley and Lee’s output, this is fun rock, something to stick on when you need a good cheering up, now for instance.

-I Can Be Any Woman is included on this week’s Vaults radio show.
+I Can Be Any Woman is included on this week’s Northern Sky Vaults Radio Show.

 Lunatraktors – The Missing Star | Broken Folk